Form field consistency check

-If a web form returned by a user violates one or more of the Form Field consistency checks, and you have not configured the application firewall to allow that web form to violate the Form Field Consistency checks, the request is blocked.
+If a web form returned by a user violates one or more of the Form Field consistency checks, and you have not configured the Web App Firewall to allow that web form to violate the Form Field Consistency checks, the request is blocked.

-If you use the wizard or the configuration utility, in the Modify Form Field Consistency Check dialog box, on the General tab you can enable or disable the Block, Log, Learn, and Statistics actions.
+If you use the wizard or the GUI, in the Modify Form Field Consistency Check dialog box, on the General tab you can enable or disable the Block, Log, Learn, and Statistics actions.

 If you use the command-line interface, you can enter the following command to configure the Form Field Consistency Check:

-To specify relaxations for the Form Field Consistency check, you must use the configuration utility.
+To specify relaxations for the Form Field Consistency check, you must use the GUI.
 On the Checks tab of the Modify Form Field Consistency Check dialog box, click Add to open the Add Form Field Consistency Check Relaxation dialog box, or select an existing relaxation and click Open to open the Modify Form Field Consistency Check Relaxation dialog box.
-Either dialog box provides the same options for configuring a relaxation, as described in "Manual Configuration By Using the Configuration Utility."
+Either dialog box provides the same options for configuring a relaxation, as described in “Manual Configuration By Using the GUI.”

 Following are examples of Form Field Consistency check relaxations: